gcgbarbosa/blog/content/blog/vllm.md

 +++
-title = "The bare minimum to get started with vLLM" date = "2024-08-03" description = "A brief guide to get started with vLLM" tags = [
+title = "Setting Up vLLM with Hugging Face for Generative AI Projects" description = "A comprehensive guide to installing vLLM, integrating it with Hugging Face, and deploying a generative AI server.
+Learn how to test your setup and leverage LiteLLM for enhanced functionality." date = "2024-08-03" description = "" tags = [
     "generative-ai",
 ]